awsdocs/amazon-emr-release-guide/doc_source/emr-hadoop-daemons.md

 Hadoop daemon settings are different depending on the EC2 instance type that a cluster node uses\.
 The following tables list the default configuration settings for each EC2 instance type\.

 To customize these settings, use the `hadoop-env` configuration classification\.
-For more information, see [Configuring Applications](emr-configure-apps.md)\.
+For more information, see [Configure Applications](emr-configure-apps.md)\.

 **Topics**
 + [c1 Instances](#emr-hadoop-daemons-c1)